omicsEye/deepbreaks/README.md

 |sample 3 | T | C | ... | G |

 </center>
-and the out put of the function is a symmetric dataframe with rows and columns equal to positions and the value of the intersection of each row and column is their normalazied mutual information:
+and the output of the function is a symmetric dataframe with rows and columns equal to positions and the value of the intersection of each row and column is their normalazied mutual information:

 <center>